Want to have an encounter with Yeshua today?

 We have all heard of James 1:2-3 “My brethren, count it all joy when you fall into various trials, knowing that the testing of your faith produces patience”.
 This was in reference to being persecuted for Christ, and this tests our faith.
 What carries us through is taking on Joy.
 Joy in what?
 Joy in Him.

 If we were beaten, locked up in a jail cell, and fastened to a stock, would we praise God (Acts 16:16-24)?
-Paul and Silas did (Acts 16:25).
-And guess what happened?
-“Suddenly there was a great earthquake, so that the foundations of the prison were shaken; and immediately all the doors were opened and everyone’s chains were loosed” (Acts 16:26).
+This is exactly what Paul and Silas did (Acts 16:25).
+“Suddenly there was a great earthquake, so that the foundations of the prison were shaken, and immediately all the doors were opened and everyone’s chains were loosed” (Acts 16:26).

-And remember Jonah?
 Jonah was only released from the fish’s belly after he repented and praised God (Jonah 2:9).
-If I was in a belly of a big fish would I have sacrificed praise to God or panic before Him?
+If I was in a belly of a big fish, would I have sacrificed praise to God or panic before Him?
 I would only hope I could trust in the Holy Spirit to enable me to praise.
 Therefore “by Him let us continually offer the sacrifice of praise to God, that is, the fruit of our lips, giving thanks to His name” (Heb.
 13:15).